 The continuing competence of certified licensing professionals is a major interest of CLP, Inc. Certified Licensing Professionals (CLPs) are required to demonstrate continued competence in the field of licensing to maintain their certification status.
 The CLP credential is granted for a three-year period.
 To maintain the credential, candidates must earn at least 40 hours of continuing education (CE) during the 3-year certification period.
 Credits can be earned through a variety of activities such as speaking at industry events, participating in industry events, writing, full-time employment, etc.

 Below is a summary of the recertification requirements.
-Download the full CLP Certification Renewal Policy with complete details on the following:
+Download the Candidate Handbook for complete details on the recertification requirements, including:

 Candidates may access and submit the online recertification application up to one year prior to their renewal date.
 Please note that no paper applications will be accepted.
 You must submit your recertification application and payment using the online application.

 The CLP Recertification Committee will audit a certain percentage of the applications for accuracy.
 If audited, you will be contacted with instructions.
 Please note that you are not required to submit supporting materials with your application unless requested by the Recertification Committee.

 The CLP Board of Governors has determined, after considering a large scope of issues that face licensing professionals and the frequency at which information is updated and expanded, that the CLP credential will be recognized for a period of three (3) years from the last day of the month in which certification was earned.
 If certification is not renewed, it expires the last day of the month, three (3) years after certification was initially earned.
 For example, if a candidate took and passed the CLP exam on April 15, 2018, the credential must be renewed by April 30, 2021 in order to keep it active.